nus-cs2103-AY2122S1/tp/README.md

 Examples:
 * `delete student m/CS2103 i/A1234567A`:
   * Delete student with id A1234567A from module CS2103’s list of students
 * `delete student m/CS2100 i/A7654321A`:
   * Delete student with id A7654321A from module CS2100’s list of students

 ### Add a new task to a module: `add task`

 Add a new task to the specified module.<br>
-Task id must begin with a capital letter 'T', followed by numbers only.<br>
+Task id must begin with a capital letter 'T', followed by numbers only.
+The numbers must not start with 0.<br>
 Task name must only contain alphanumeric characters and spaces, and it must not be blank.<br>
 Task deadline must contain either date only/time only/date and time.<br>
 Date must be in the form "YYYY-MM-DD".<br>